-Despite their similar uses, Quarter Horses and Thoroughbreds are very different and appeal to different people.
-For example, Quarter Horses are very mellow and loving, making them great for beginners or people with children.
+Despite their similar uses, Quarter Horses and Thoroughbreds are quite different and appeal to different people.
+For example, Quarter Horses are mellow and loving, making them great for beginners or people with children.
 The same cannot be said for Thoroughbreds, which are high spirited and unruly.
 Thoroughbreds require experienced trainers who know how to train such a spirited breed.

 The personality is not the only difference between these breeds, though.
 To find out more about Quarter Horses and Thoroughbreds, keep reading.
 In this guide, we give you an overview of both breeds and help you determine which one is right for you.